EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/README.md

 The latest version of the data is easily available through the methods below.

 :warning: The data methodology was recently updated.
 Historical data may have changed since last version.
-Please refer to the Methodological Note to understand the new changes.
+Please refer to the Methodological Note to understand the changes.

 ### Download Manually